 Conflict exists in all societies at all times.
 Non-violent resolution is possible when individuals and groups have trust in their governing structures, society and institutions to manage incompatible interests.
 Conflict becomes a problem when this trust and respective conflict management capacities are absent and conflicting parties choose instead to resort to the use of force to secure their goals.
 Addressing the causes and effects of conflict are critical to the stabilisation process.
-See also section on peacebuilding.

 Political settlement refers to the formal and informal process of bargaining between elites as well as between the state and organised groups in society regarding the organising of power.
 Political settlement underpins state and state-society relations and forms the relationship between formal and informal institutions and the distribution of power in society.
-See also sections on peace processes.

 ‘Security and justice’ refers to all aspects of a country's ability to meet the range of security and justice needs of citizens.
 It includes the services offered by both state and non-state entities and how these interact.

 Stabilisation is the process of establishing early peace and security in countries affected by conflict and instability.
 Central to the stabilisation process is the promotion of a peaceful political settlement to support a legitimate indigenous government, which can better respond to its people.
 Stabilisation often requires external support to indigenous efforts and is best undertaken through an integrated approach.
-See also section on counterinsurgency and comprehensive/integrated approach.